 For a more hearty cocktail, give this beer-and-bourbon drink a try.
 And the best holiday cocktails always come with a pairing: Serve this cocktail with warm chocolate cookies.

 Sangria gets a cozy twist with an infusion of apple and cinnamon flavors.
-This holiday sangria is a snap to make and the holiday cocktail can be mixed up to 24 hours head of serving.
+This holiday sangria is a snap to make and the holiday cocktail can be mixed up to 24 hours ahead of serving.

 Every collection of go-to Christmas drink recipes needs a champagne cocktail.
 And you don’t have to tell anyone that this refreshing sipper requires just two ingredients.